Only made a few changes to gear from what I carried on my GDT Section C 2020 hike for my hike on Section E.

 - Patagonia down jacket replaced my Mont Bell down vest.
 Last year my arms were consistently cold in just the vest so I went with my aging down jacket.
 I was very happy with the switch.

 - Columbia strapped sandals replaced flip flops.
 I wanted the strapped sandals so I could actually hike in them if necessary to give my feet a break.
 I also just find the fully strapped sandal more comfortable than the flip flops around camp.
 I never got used to the toe thong and found it uncomfortable to wear with socks.
 I did not have to but I switched to the sandals for the final 12 km into Jasper which were on well groomed town trails.

 - Instead of bringing a few strips of blister tape I brought the entire roll.
-Both of Emily and I used quite a bit of tape.
+Both of Micah and I used quite a bit of tape.
 I felt it was a poor decision last year to save weight by limiting the amount of tape in the first aid kit.

 Unfortunately most of my gear changes added weight but the changes added comfort, security and increased my enjoyment.
 After packing my backpack with everything I was going to bring the pack tipped the scales at 51 lbs.
 To reduce weight I did cut down on the whole wheat wraps that I would be using for lunch.
 I was planning on two wraps per lunch, so 22 wraps, by reducing to one wrap I saved about 700g (or a little less than 1.5 lbs).

 To further reduce weight I replaced my full camera tripod with my smaller Gorilla pod.
 I also reduced the amount of water I would carry at the beginning of the hike.
 After about 2 hours of hiking I would be walking alongside Owens Creek and could fill up as needed.
 With these changes I was able to get my weight down to around 47 lbs prior to starting my hike on Section E.